ZolaraCodes/technical-questions/cs-theory-interview-questions.md

 - [x] What is polymorphism?
 - **Explain:** the same function with different signatures called many times.
 - **Use:** use the same method name repeatedly, and reduce the number of functionalities that can be paired together.
-- **Example:** three function with the same name and different operations. (inheritance polymorphism)
+- **Example:** three objects with the same name and different operations. (inheritance polymorphism)
 ```
 <script>
     class firstClass {